Skip to content

 lookup_field = 'id' # Use 'id' instead of 'pk'

-async def retrieve(self, request, id: int):
+async def retrieve(self, request):

 """GET /articles/{id}"""